Here at The Draw Shop, we’ve always said that going viral is overrated.

 The truth is, while going viral won’t make all your marketing dreams come true, it’s still valuable.
 Reaching hundreds of thousands, even millions, of potential customers is objectively awesome.

-So today we’ll discuss how to get a video to go viral – on YouTube, or anywhere else.
+So today we’ll discuss how to get a video to go viral – on YouTube, or any other social media platform.
 We’ll also share specific advice to make it happen, which you can use to attract more viewers to your marketing videos.

 Let’s get right to it!